DevHawksUTM/FirstCompetition/README.md

 Instructions for Submission:

   **We did Steps 1,2 in General Meeting 1**
   1.)
-Set up VSCode for your preferred programming language.
+Set up IDE (VSCode) for your preferred programming language.

   2.)
-Set up Git with VSCode to be able to push/pull into your repositories.
+Set up Git with IDE (VSCode) to be able to push/pull into your repositories.

   3.)
-Create your code in your VSCode environment.
+Create your code in your IDE (VSCode) environment.

   4.)
 Push your project to the repository on your branch.